Saturday Night's Main Event XLII: Storylines

-John Cena will wrestle his final match in his 26-year career at this event.
+John Cena wrestled the final match of his 26-year professional wrestling career in the main event of the show.

-The event will include matches that result from scripted storylines.
-Results will be predetermined by WWE's writers on the Raw and SmackDown brands, while storylines are produced on WWE's weekly television shows, Monday Night Raw and Friday Night SmackDown.
+The event included four matches that resulted from scripted storylines.
+Results were predetermined by WWE's writers on the Raw, SmackDown, and NXT brands of WWE, while storylines were produced on WWE's weekly television shows, Monday Night Raw, Friday Night SmackDown, and WWE NXT.